zeisler/zeisler.github.io/_posts/2019-05-31-aws-lambda-podcast-in-ruby.md

 {% include video.html path="/assets/aws-lambda-podcast-in-ruby/add-code-for-lambda" img="/assets/aws-lambda-podcast-in-ruby/lambda-ruby-isometric-black@2x.png" %}

-* <a href="/assets/aws-lambda-podcast-in-ruby/lambda_function.rb">Download function</a> code and copy/paste into online editor.
+* <a href="/assets/aws-lambda-podcast-in-ruby/lambda_function.rb">Download function</a> code and copy/paste into the online editor.
 Replace the contents of `lambda_function.rb` with what was downloaded.
 * Click orange "Save" button.

 ### Create S3 Bucket